8.8 cm Flak 18/36/37/41: First generation: Flak 18, 36 and 37

 Targeting indicators were attached to the central controller to each of the four guns of a battery, allowing for coordinated fire.
-Indeed, with the automatic loading system, the gun layers' job was to keep the gun barrel trained on the target area based on the signals from the controller.
-The loaders would keep the weapon fed with live ammunition which would fire immediately upon insertion—all while the gun layer aimed the weapon according to the data.
+Indeed, with the automatic loading system, the gun layer's job was to keep the gun barrel trained on the target area based on the signals from the controller.
+The loaders would keep the weapon fed with live ammunition which would fire immediately upon insertion – all while the gun layer aimed the weapon according to the data.

-Many of these improvements were incorporated into the Flak 36, which had a two-piece barrel for easier replacement of worn liners.
+Many of these improvements were incorporated into the Flak 36, the main difference being the introduction of a new cruciform carriage, the Lafette 36.
+This differed from the earlier Lafette 18 in that it was a symmetrical design and used with the SdAnh 202 bogies, each with four wheels.
+The Lafette 18 used the SdAnh 201 bogies which had two wheels for the forward bogie and four for the rear bogie.
+About this same time, the barrel was changed to the two-piece Flakrohr 36 for easier replacement of worn liners.
 Flak 36s were often fitted with an armoured shield that provided limited protection for the gunners.
-These shields could be retro-fitted on older Flak 18s as well.
+These shields could be retro-fitted onto older Flak 18s as well.

 The later model was the Flak 37, which included updated instrumentation to allow the gun layers to follow directions from the single director more easily.
 In some sources it is mistakenly stated that the Flak 37 was not equipped for anti-armor operation.
 In fact all 8.8 cm Flak guns were capable of operation in the dual role.

 The parts of the various versions of the guns were interchangeable, and it was not uncommon for various parts to be "mixed and matched" on a particular example.

 Both Flak 18 and Flak 36 had the same permanently attached fuze setter with two "Zünderstellbecher".
-The Flak 37/41 had the simplified fuze setter of the 8.8-cm Flak 41.
+The Flak 37/41 had the simplified fuze setter of the 8.8 cm Flak 41.